cdot/Hotpot/GetIP/README.md

 * `#ipaddr` - expands to the DHCP'd ipaddress
 * `#port` - expands to the port e.g. `:8080`
 * `#path` - expands to the path e.g. `/blah.html`

+`protocol`, `port` and `path` all come from the config file. `ipaddr` comes from whatever GetIP determines is the public IP address of the server.

 The template may also include `<!--GetIP...-->` where ... is a JSON structure containing the redirect target e.g
 ```